Mustang coffee

-Mustang coffee is a liqueur coffee consisting of coffee, sugar or honey, butter, and raksi (a Nepalese rice or millet wine), with the coffee's quantity double that of the rest of the ingredients.
-It is particularly famous in Nepal, especially in regions frequented by trekkers.

-The coffee is made by browning a mixture of rakshi and butter in a hot pan, and then whisking in the sugar.
+Mustang coffee is a liqueur coffee consisting of coffee, sugar or honey, butter, and raksi (a Nepalese rice or millet wine).
+It is made by browning rakshi and butter and adding sugar.

-Various other spirits can be used to make Mustang coffee, such as Khukuri rum.
+Various other spirits can be used to make Mustang coffee, including Khukuri rum.
 The Nomad Lounge at Disneyworld serves a variant made with Crown Royal.

 Mustang coffee is named after the Mustang district of Nepal.